 » Leveraging Data: Throughout the year, comprehensive NFL player injury data is compiled and analyzed by IQVIA, an independent, third-party company.
 Results are then shared with the NFL, the NFL Players Association (NFLPA) and the NFL medical and football committees.
 Guided by the experts at IQVIA, NFL medical committee members examine the data for trends in how, where and when injuries happen.
 Their analysis covers all injuries impacting players, including concussions and ACL/MCL tears, and considers how protocols and rules changes are making an impact on player safety.

-» Rules on the Field: Since 2002, the league has made 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.
-To highlight just a few:
+» Rules on the Field: The NFL continues to evaluate rules and evolve the game to try to improve protections for players.
+Since 2002, the league has made more than 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.
+Recent rules changes include:

 • In 2009, the NFL prohibited a defender from using his helmet, forearm or shoulder to make contact with the head or neck area of a “defenseless” receiver.